Skip to content

 Note on dependency depth

-Easy wins in the dependency graph are often those packages which themselves pull in very large subtrees of dependencies.
+Easy wins in the dependency graph often involve packages that pull in large subtrees of dependencies.

 Improvement

-Now that we've seen the dependency graph, the package size and the bundle size/distribution, we can begin to think of improvements.
+After examining the dependency graph, package size, and bundle distribution, we can identify potential improvements.

-• Dependencies which pull in large subtrees of deeper dependencies which themselves are not depended on by anything outside of the subtree.
+• Dependencies that pull in large subtrees of deeper dependencies not used elsewhere

-Back to our vite example - at the time of writing this, we can see in the rollup bundle that both fast-glob and glob are bundled into vite.
+In our vite example, we can see that both fast-glob and glob are bundled into vite.

 Create cleanup issues

-At this point, if you have identified some potential performance improvements, you should open issues in this repository.
+When you identify potential performance improvements, open issues in this repository.

 Fixes